 Additionally, Vajrasattva is perceived to have very effective powers for karma purification by Vajrayana Buddhists.
 The primordial Buddha takes the embodiment of Vajrasattva through the means of Sambhogakaya.

 Vajrasattva Statue and “Sambhogakaya”

-The Buddha is believed to have three bodies which he can use to present himself.
+In Mahayana Buddhism, a Buddha is believed to have three bodies which they use to present themselves.
 These three bodies are called the “Trikaya”.
 In Sanskrit, the word “Trikaya” literally translates as “three bodies”.
 These three bodies are:

 - Dharmakaya – This is known as the “truth” body and it is the embodiment of enlightenment.
 It knows no limits or boundaries.

 - Sambhogakaya – This is described as a “clear light manifestation” or a “subtle body of limitless form”.